junxit/us-congress-bills-109/metadata.md

 - 2006-09-29 — Introduced in Senate
 - 2006-09-30 — Referred to the Committee on Energy and Natural Resources. (text of measure as introduced:  CR S10749-10750)
+- 2006-11-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S11097-11098)
+- 2006-11-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S11097-11098)
+- 2006-11-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent. (consideration: CR S11097-11102)
+- 2006-11-16 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.(consideration: CR S11097-11102)